Chamomile Essential Oil

 Botanical Name: Matricaria chamomilla L.

 While not indigenous to Nepal, Chamomile has adapted and thrives-growing happily in the flat southern terrai region not far from Buddha’s birthplace, as well as middle hills of Nepal.
-Organically grown it is not a part of the indigenous pharmacopia, but according to Himalayan doctors, its properties are soothing to the skin, good for indigestion, insomnia and relaxing the mind.
+The crop is grown without pesticide or using any chemical fertilizers.
+It is not a part of the indigenous pharmacopia, but according to Himalayan doctors, its properties are soothing to the skin, good for indigestion, insomnia and relaxing the mind.

 Known in Nepali as Damini Ful, chamomile has long standing medicinal tradition especially in Europe.
 An excellent skin care remedy, Nepal Chamomile oil’s anti-inflammatory properties are greater than in Roman chamomile because of the higher percentage of azulene.